radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-service.md

 ## Secure Data Connector Home Screen

-The *Secure Data Connector* home screen provides an overview of all your organization's configured data connectors and allows you to manage them.
+The *Secure Data Connectors* home screen provides an overview of all your organization's configured data connectors and allows you to manage them.
+Use the search bar to find a group by name, select **Favorites Only** to show only your favorite groups, and use the **filters** and sort controls to narrow and order the list.

 The list of data connectors is organized by group.
 Each group has a set of RadiantOne environments that are allowed to use the data connectors belonging to that group.
 Each group contains a list of data connectors and their associated information (name, description, status).
 You can expand/collapse each group to show or hide the associated data connectors.